timersys/popups/README.txt

 == Description ==

 The new Popups plugin can display multiple popups.
-Is the perfect solution to increase your social followers, your mailing lists by adding a form like mailchimp or to display any important message.
+Is the perfect solution to increase your social followers, your mailing lists by adding a form like mailchimp or to display any important message in a simple popup.

 There are multiple display filters that can be combined: